About the UHV Here For You Campaign

 - Sexual Harassment & Assault Prevention with a focus on advanced training for upperclassmen and women to set the tone for consent for incoming students.

-- Active Bystander training to prevent violence, bullying and exploitation.
+- Active Bystander training poster and digital resources to prevent violence, bullying and exploitation (training on request).

 - Substance Abuse Awareness activities for students with focus on residential training.